Mte90/DaTask/README.txt

 == 2.0.0 ==

 * [BugFix] Fix username profile with space in the name
+* Integration with the plugins: Archived Post Status, Sortable Posts
+* Support for points with myCred
+* Log system
+* Graphs about Task done, Task done for a month and daily
+* Manual check by the mentors with a dashboard
+* Enable task only after the previous
+* Mandatory Team category for users
+* Task with expiration
+* Code improvements
+* Bootstrap 4 support

 = 1.1.1 =
 * [Add] Support for BrowserID signin